 Engineer: T/Sgt.
 Alexander Phillip Rockinson 35284867 AAF Age 30.
 PoW **

 Tunnel Gnr: S/Sgt.
 Clay Eugene Snyder 35213797 AAF Age 23.
 PoW *

 Left Waist Gnr: S/Sgt.
 William E. Thompson DFC, 14081874 AAF Age?
 PoW *

 Right Waist Gnr: S/Sgt.
 Austin D. Chastain DFC, 37222013 AAF Age?
 PoW *

 Tail Gnr: S/Sgt.
 Dallis Richard Robertson 35490909 AAF Age 30.
 PoW *

 The B-24 had 10 crew positions.
 Crew complements evolved during the war and comprised 9 personnel who were typically, but not always, Pilot, Co-Pilot, Bombardier, Navigator, Flight Engineer/Top Turret gunner, Radio Operator/Waist gunner, Nose gunner, Belly Turret/Tunnel/Ball Turret gunner, Waist gunner, Tail gunner.

 ** Sub-Lagarule Timis, Timisul de Jos, Roumania; or Largarule Prizoiniero #2, Timisul de Jos, Roumania.

 REASON FOR LOSS:

-(Palm was taken to a Bucharest hospital where his nearly severed lower leg was removed)
+1st Lt.
+Palm was taken to a Bucharest hospital where his severely injured lowered leg had to be amputated.